hupiat/camille/README.md

-# camille
+# Camille

-Web software to draw and analyze cognitive patterns
+A web software to draw and analyze cognitive patterns

-[DEV IN PAUSE]

 ## Use case